germal/OpenCVB/README.md

 Some typical problems with new installations:

 -   Link problems: check the “OpenCV_Version” environmental variable for OpenCV version.
 It may need to reflect a newer version of OpenCV.
-For OpenCV 4.4, the environmental variable is OpenCV_Version = 440.
+For OpenCV 4.5, the environmental variable is OpenCV_Version = 450.
 Make sure that OpenCV Debug and Release versions were built successfully.

--   Camera Failure: check the camera installation by testing with examples provided by the vendor.
+-   Camera Failure: check the camera installation by testing with examples provided by the camera vendor.
 Did the Kinect4Azure support get upgraded recently?
 Post if some configuration problems prevent the camera from working in OpenCVB.

 -   Python Scripts Fail: this is likely a missing package.
 Run the algorithm “PythonPackages.py” in OpenCVB to verify that all the necessary packages are installed.
-If still failing, check the Python setting in the Options (click the Settings icon.)
+If still failing, check the Python setting in the Options (click the Settings icon for OpenCVB.)
 Make sure it points to the Python version that was installed.
 Test Python scripts independently using \<OpenCVB Home Directory\>/VB_Classes/Python/PythonDebug.sln.

 Build New Experiments
 =====================

-OpenCVB is a WinForms application and most of the algorithms are written using Microsoft's managed code but C++ examples are provided as well (with appropriate VB.Net wrappers.)
+OpenCVB is a WinForms application and most of the algorithms were written using Microsoft's managed code but C++ examples are provided as well (with appropriate VB.Net wrappers.)
 Python examples don’t require a VB.Net wrapper unless you want to pass RGB, depth, or point cloud images to your Python script.
 There are several VB.Net examples that demonstrate how to move images to Python (see AddWeighted_Trackbar_PS.py as an example that is only a few lines of code.)

-For C++, C\#, and VB.Net writing a new experiment requires a new class be added anywhere in the “VB_Classes” project.
+For C++, C\#, and VB.Net writing a new experiment requires a new class to be added in the “VB_Classes” project.
 OpenCVB will automatically detect the new class and present it in the user interface.
 The code is self-aware in this regard – the UI_Generator project is invoked in a pre-compile step for the VB_Classes project.

 Code “snippets” are provided to accelerate development of new VB.Net, OpenGL, and C++ algorithms.
-To use any snippets, you must first install them in Visual
-Studio: use the menu “Tools/Code Snippets Manager” and add the “\<OpenCVB Home Directory\>/OpenCVB.snippets” directory.
+To use any snippets, first install them in Visual Studio: use the menu “Tools/Code Snippets Manager” and add the “\<OpenCVB Home Directory\>/OpenCVB.snippets” directory.
 After installing, access the code snippets with a right-click in the VB.Net code, select “Snippet/Insert Snippet” and select “OpenCVB.snippets”.
 NOTE: even C++ algorithms can use snippets, but each C++ algorithm has a VB.Net entry that includes both the C++ and the VB.Net code in the snippet.
-The C++ portion is to be cut and pasted anywhere in the “CPP_Classes” Visual Studio project included with OpenCVB.
+The C++ portion is to be cut and pasted anywhere in the OpenCVB’s “CPP_Classes” Visual Studio project.

 Experimental Subsets
 ====================